 - Purple: Temptation, sin, evil, darkness, fear†.

-- Black: Satan, evil spirits, evil doers.
+- Black or Gray: Satan, evil spirits, evil doers.

 I love having a plan for marking my scriptures, especially one that makes sense without being overly complicated.
 It's a delight to rediscover the scriptures by marking a new set as I am now.
 I recommend it.